dynamiquel/Blink/README.md

 ### 1. OpenCV Plugin
 **Dir: /Plugins/OpenCV**

 This is my own forked version of the Unreal Engine 5 OpenCV plugin, as mentioned earlier.
 It contains the necessary logic to get the OpenCV libraries running in the engine.

 ### 2. BlinkOpenCV Plugin
 **Dir: /Plugins/BlinkOpenCV**

 This is my own plugin, which contains all the OpenCV-related logic, such as opening the camera, reading the camera, face detection, etc.
 It uses multithreading by using Unreal's FRunnables and hardware acceleration using Nvidia CUDA.

+Since this Plugin uses base classes, such as `FVideoReader` and `FFeatureDetector`, it should be relativley easy to expand this plugin to suit your own Unreal game needs.

 ### 3. Game
 **Dir: /Source and /Content**

 All the other game stuff, such as input, movement, player controller, assets, etc.

 ## Dependencies